-Actions 21st Century Cures (Passed House and Senate.
+Regulatory Burden Actions 21st Century Cures (Passed House and Senate.
 President Obama to sign.)
 American Innovation and Competitiveness Act (Passed Senate Dec.
 10 and House on Dec.
 16) National Defense Authorization Act (Passed House and Senate.
 Conference report language adopted by Senate on Dec.
-8) Review Animal Research Regulations - goal of reducing administrative burden, Recommendations - National Academiesi OSTP to convene - goal of unified federal approach.
+8) Review Animal Research Regulations - goal of reducing administrative burden.
+Recommendations - National Academies: OSTP to convene - goal of unified federal approach.
 NSB - engage all regulatory, independent and certification bodies.
 Within two years of enactment.
-NH, USDA and FDA are charged with identifying and eliminaring inconsistent, overlapping or unecessarily duplicative regulations and policies and improving coordination.
+NIH, USDA and FDA are charged with identifying and eliminating inconsistent, overlapping or unecessarily duplicative regulations and policies and improving coordination.
 Not addressed.
 Not addressed.
-Clarify or Affirm Alternatives to Effort Reporting - Recommendations - ISBI OMB issue a memo of clarification indicating that the payroll certification method is acceptable to the Federal Government, National Academissi OMB affirm that Bills may take advantage of the Bills may tadvantage of the Bills may take advanta Directs the HHS Secretary to clarify applicably of the Uniform Outdance for including those for documentation of personnel repares.
-It would be our understanding that he intensit is that the HS Secretary affers the floading under the U in concurse of the second expenses.
+Clarify or Affirm Alternatives to Effort Reporting - Recommendations - NSB: OMB issue a memo of clarification indicating that the payroll certification method is acceptable to the Federal Government.
+National Academies: OMB affirm that IHEs may take advantage of the flexibility of the UG for documentation of personnel expenses.
+Directs the HHS Secretary to clarify applicability of the Uniform Guidance for management and certification systems, including those for documentation of personnel expenses.
+It would be our understanding that the intent is that the HHS Secretary affirm the flexibility under the UG in documenting personnel expenses.
 Not addressed.
 Not addressed.

-Actions 21st Century Cures (Passed House and Senate.
+Regulatory Burden Actions 21st Century Cures (Passed House and Senate.
 President Obama to sign.)
 American Innovation and Competitiveness Act (Passed Senate Dec.
 10 and House on Dec.
 16) National Defense Authorization Act (Passed House and Senate.
 Conference report language adopted by Senate on Dec.
-8) Unified Grant Format - Recommendations - National Academies Not addressed.
+8) Unified Grant Format Recommendations - National Academies Not addressed.
 Working group to consider a simplified, unified grant format for use by all agencies.
 Not addressed.
-Preliminary Proposals - Recommendations: NSB and GAO Not addressed.
+Preliminary Proposals Recommendations: NSB and GAO Not addressed.
 Consideration by interagency WG Not addressed.
 Simplified Budget Proposals - Recommendations - NSB; GAO Not addressed.
 Consideration by interagency WG Not addressed.
 Greater Use of Just-in- time - Recommendations - NSB and Academies reports Not addressed.
 Working Group to consider.
 Not addressed.
 Create a Centralized Researchers Profile Database - Recommendations - National Academies Not addressed.
-WG to establish a centralized database for blosketches, CVs, licenses, and related documents.
+WG to establish a centralized database for biosketches, CVs, licenses, and related documents.
 Consider incorporating existing databases.
 To be utilized for all grant proposals "to the extent practicable."
 Not addressed.